 4.4.23 Identification for the Service offered

 4.4.23.1 The Service shall support standard ID protocols such as OAuth, Open ID, and SAML for single sign-on to the Customer’s systems and support of multifactor authentication.
-A detailed account is required regarding the ID protocols supported (such as U2F, FIDO, and OTP).
+A detailed account regarding ID protocols supported (such as U2F, FIDO, and OTP) is required.

-4.4.23.2 A detailed account is required regarding interfacing with IdP/IAM tools for user and third-party ID management.
+4.4.23.2 A detailed account regarding interfacing with IdP/IAM tools for user and third-party ID management is required.
 [Susan: the gerund התממשקות refers to the act of interfacing and IdP/IAM are the tools with which it’s done.]]

-4.4.23.3 A detailed account is required regarding support for individual granting of access at the RBAC (role-based access control) and ABAC (attribute-based access control) levels.
+4.4.23.3 A detailed account regarding support for individual granting of access at the RBAC (role-based access control) and ABAC (attribute-based access control) levels is required.

 4.4.23.4 The Service shall support receipt of users’ particulars from a central ID system using standard protocols.